codingwithrahat/OOP-JAVA/Beginner-Projects/Project10/README.md

 - Balance is updated and checked during each purchase
 - Employees have roles and positions
 - Demonstrates abstraction with abstract classes and interfaces

 ---

-## Classes & Structure

-- Product: Represents products with ID, name, and price.
-- Person (abstract): Base class for Customer and Employee.
-- Customer: Implements Purchasable interface and can purchase products, with balance updated accordingly.
-- Employee: Has position and role information.
-- Purchasable (interface): Contains the purchase method.

----